dannisonarias/Ecommerce-Website-design/README.md

 Additional description about the project and its features.

-- The Home page is the main page (search page), with a link to the results page by clicking the search button
+- The Home page has a search bar with a link to the results page (click the search button)
-- the search results page, where the results that the user input will be displayed.
+- the search results page is where the results that the user input will be displayed.

 - There's a mobile version up to 768px
 - There's a tablet & desktop version from 1024px+